Omelekhin/Pomidorko-OSX/README.md

 11. Show menu while dock icon is hidden
 12. Settings enter key for inputs
 13. Change font 300 to goals
+14. Tab circulation for subviews in settings

 We need to make up this shit before December the 25th:

-1. Tab circulation for subviews in settings
+0. No items

 That's all the shit needed to be implemented